Plutarco Elías Calles: Founding a new party and the Maximato 1929–1934

 President-elect Obregón was murdered by José de León Toral, a Catholic militant, before he could assume power.
 Calles was ineligible to return to the presidency, but he took steps to avoid a political vacuum.
 Emilio Portes Gil was appointed temporary president, while Calles created a new political party, the National Revolutionary Party (Partido Nacional Revolucionario, PNR), the predecessor of today's Institutional Revolutionary Party (Partido Revolucionario Institucional, PRI).

-The period that Obregón had been elected to serve, between 1928 and 1934, was when Calles was requested to come in as an advisor; but was instead considered the Jefe Máximo, the "maximum chief," and the power behind the presidency; and was a title he never used for himself.
+The period that Obregón had been elected to serve, between 1928 and 1934, was when Calles was requested to come in as an advisor but was instead considered the Jefe Máximo, the "maximum chief," and the power behind the presidency; and was a title he never used for himself.
 The period is known as the Maximato (1928–1934), with many regarding Emilio Portes Gil, Pascual Ortiz Rubio, and Abelardo Rodríguez as puppets of Calles.
-Officially, after 1929, Calles served as minister of war, as he continued to suppress corruption, but a few months later, after intervention of the United States ambassador Dwight Morrow, the Mexican government and the Cristeros signed a peace treaty.
+Officially, after 1929, Calles served as minister of war as he continued to suppress corruption.
+Still, a few months later, after the intervention of the United States ambassador Dwight Morrow, the Mexican government and the Cristeros signed a peace treaty.
 During the Maximato, Calles served as Minister of Industry and Commerce.

 After a large demonstration in 1930, the Mexican Communist Party was banned, Mexico stopped its support for the rebels of César Sandino in Nicaragua, strikes were no longer tolerated, and the government ceased re-distributing lands to poorer peasants.
 Calles was the candidate of the workers and all for helping those in need of work, campaigning against competing labor organizers, but still opposed and suppressed Communism.
+It was also during this time that Calles' sympathy for fascist regimes such as those in Italy and Germany began to be noticed.

 By the summer of 1933, two of Calles's former wartime subordinates had risen to the top of the party: Manuel Pérez Treviño and Lázaro Cárdenas.
 Calles mentored Treviño and supported him to be the party's nominee at the time, teaching his experiences and policies, but soon yielded to pressure from party officials and agreed to support Cárdenas—a former revolutionary general, governor of Michoacán, and popular land reformer—as the PNR's presidential candidate in the 1934 Mexican Presidential election.
 By this time, the PNR had become so entrenched that Cárdenas' victory was a foregone conclusion; he won with almost 98 percent of the vote.